 Aristotle's philosophy could be interpreted this way.

-The same esthetic goes for the base elements in our realm, Earth, Fire , Water and Air.
+The same esthetic goes for the base elements in our realm: Earth, Air, Fire, and Water.

 Anything that can be imagined can be built with amalgamation of the four base physical elements.

-Issac Newton in 1672 published knowledge from older writings about visible spectrums.
-Reproduced the experiments then published the work.
+He reproduced the experiments, then published his own results.
 Claims are that he introduced the world to the color wheel.

 Another guy came along, Johann Wolfgang von Goethe.